CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 ### Style guide

-The `reference` defines the documentation site's structure.
+The `reference` defines the position or URL within the site structure for a section of KSS documentation.

 The expected format is: `[Top-level slug].[Subpage slug].[Page section slug]`.
 For example, `Style guide: components.button.disabled`.